-Each freshman is matched with a mentor of the same faculty/course of study for better transition.
-You will be led by a peer mentor to participate in the orientation activities on New Student Orientation day and attend the gathering activities organized by your peer mentors.
+Each new student is matched with a mentor of the same faculty/course of study for better transition.
+You will be led by a peer mentor to participate in the University Life Orientation Workshop.
 Mentoring provides you, as a new student, with an immediate support system and information source.
 As a result, you can be more well-informed about campus resources and activities, build peer networks faster and adjust to university life sooner.

 What you will gain …

 |1.||Connect with your classmates and widen peer networks|